-When elaborating on this standard, it can illustrate the internal Magento requirements for code styling, code formatting for developers’ team that creates CSS and Less code.
+When elaborating on this standard, it can illustrate the internal Magento requirements for code styling, and code formatting for the developers’ team that creates CSS and Less code.

 Also, some sections of this Magento code may not abide by the standards of the code but it is still under improvisation.
 The improved outcome would happen gradually.

 Again, this particular coding standard is optional for 3rd party Magento developers.

 - Continuation indent- four spaces